OUR MISSION & VISION

 Over 40 combined years of elephant experience

-CEO and Co-founder Scott Blais carries a lifetime of experience, working both with and for captive elephants for over 30 years.
+CEO and Co-founder Scott Blais carries a lifetime of experience, working both with and for captive elephants for over 30 years, analyzing the impacts of captivity and advocating for protective legislation.
 He is a leading expert in natural habitat elephant sanctuary development and operation and the co-founder of two elephant sanctuaries: the largest one in North America (The Elephant Sanctuary in Tennessee) and the first and only sanctuary in South America (Elephant Sanctuary Brazil).
-He has worked with and on behalf of Asian and African elephants for 30 years, analyzing the impacts of captivity and advocating for protective legislation.

-Why we chose Brazil for our pilot sanctuary
+Why we chose Brazil for our initial sanctuary

 ESB is the first and only certified elephant sanctuary in South American and as such the only safe option for elephants rescued from captivity.